gazebosim/gz-fuel-tools/INSTALL_WINDOWS.md

         nmake install

-    You should now have an installation of Ignition Fuel-Tools in ign-ws/ign-fuel-tools/build/install.
+    You should now have an installation of Gazebo Fuel-Tools in ign-ws/ign-fuel-tools/build/install.

 ## Run tests